digital-fabric/ever/README.md

 - Callback-less API for getting events
 - Events for I/O readiness
 - Events for one-shot or recurring timers
+- Application-defined event semantic (an event can be identifed by any object)
+- Easy API for breaking a blocking poll, no need for setting a timeout or writing to a pipe
 - Cross-thread signalling and emitting of events

 ## Rationale